 Victoria House Derby is located at 24-28 St Peter’s Churchyard, Derby DE1 1NN, UK.
 This student accommodation in Derby provides a variety of studio room types, each designed to offer a private and comfortable living experience.
+You can explore the property on their Open Day on 28th March 2026 from 9 AM to 5 PM.
 Students residing at Victoria House Derby benefit from excellent proximity to academic institutions, with the University of Derby’s Britannia Mill campus just an 8-minute drive away, and the main University of Derby campus only 13 minutes away by car.

 Derby is a lively and student-friendly city, home to over 34,000 university students who choose it for its affordable cost of living, welcoming environment, and rich cultural history.
 It’s widely considered one of the UK’s safest cities for students, with a strong community feel and numerous student-oriented amenities spread across town.
 Whether it’s the city’s compact layout, budget-friendly lifestyle, or the exciting local events, Derby effortlessly combines the tranquillity of a small town with the excitement of a city.
 Its deep-rooted industrial past is now complemented by a thriving arts scene, green parks, and bustling eateries, making it a top choice for domestic and international students alike.